Reef Aquarium Sumps are something that can be very simple and easy to set up if you know a few things about what you are trying to do.

 Designing for your Skimmer

 Most new skimmers available are non-recirculating models that operate in-sump.
 They usually have a recommended water height from the manufacturer they are designed to work at.
-This usually at a point between 7-12 inches…
+This is usually at between 7-12 inches of water…

 When a skimmer is dialed-in and properly adjusted, it’s pretty touchy.
 If the surrounding water level in the chamber rises, it reacts by overflowing the collection cup and skimmate collector.
 Not fun to clean up.